RiseofDofi/RiseofDofiBot/README.md

 1. !dice --> it will roll a 6 sided dice
 2. !time --> it will show my date and time
 3. !help --> link to Github Readme.
 (I assume you are here, because of that) =D
-4. if you have any useful commands you can think of contact me! =)
+4. if you have any useful commands you can think of, contact me! =)